 The Drilling and Formation Evaluation segment is primarily involved in drilling and evaluating the formations related to bore-hole construction and oil and gas formation evaluation.
-Major services and products offered include:
+Major products and services offered include:

 - drilling systems and services;

 - drill bits; and

 - logging and perforating.